nutriverse/nipnTK/README.md

 could be applied to other types of data.
 NiPN may commission additional toolkits to examine other variables or other types of variables.

+Data quality is assessed by:

+1. Range checks and value checks to identify univariate outliers.

+2. Scatterplots and statistical methods to identify bivariate outliers.

+3. Use of flags to identify outliers in anthropometric indices.

+4. Examining the distribution and the statistics of the distribution of measurements and anthropometric indices.

+5. Assessing the extent of digit preference in recorded measurements.
+    Assessing the extent of age heaping in recorded ages.

+6. Examining the sex ratio.

+7. Examining age distributions and age by sex distributions.

 ## Requirements

   - R version 3.4 or higher